-Adverse Possession Claims in Colorado
+Adverse Possession Lawyer In Colorado

 Adverse possession—also known as “squatters rights”—is a legal concept that usually arises during a real estate transaction, boundary dispute, or property dispute.
 It refers to the legal method by which one person gains ownership of another person’s property by occupying and using it without the original owner’s permission.